 - Rooting Hormone

-- A healthy Jade Plant
+- A healthy Jade Plant for trimming

-- A cactus mix or succulent potting soil
+- A cactus mix or succulent potting soil or any seed mix

 - Spray bottle filled with water for misting

-- Clean sharp pruning shears or knife
+- Clean, sharp pruning shears or knife

 How to Grow Jade Plant from Cuttings?